jsommers/fs/README.md

 FS is made available under terms of the GPLv2.

-Note: the originally released version of fs (as described in the INFOCOM '11) research paper is on branch fs-orig.
-The master branch is completely revamped and includes the fs-sdn code as described in a forthcoming HotSDN paper (fs-sdn).
+Note: the originally released version of fs as described in an INFOCOM '11 research paper (see http://dx.doi.org/10.1109/INFCOM.2011.5935055) is on branch fs-orig.
+The master branch is completely revamped and includes the fs-sdn code as described in a HotSDN '13 paper (http://dl.acm.org/citation.cfm?id=2491202).

 ## Running fs